trippymajo/XMLEditor/README.md

 # XMLEditor

-The project with UI using WinForms, which designed to read definite xml template.
-But could be useful after few editing the code.
+The project with UI using WinForms, which designed to read xml files.
+Its configured to read only Text= items and the text information of the tag construction.